Community Child and Family Centre

 Fire and Evacuation

-EACH Child has a written emergency evacuation plan that all educators and families need to ensure they are familiar with.
-These guidelines are in addition to EACH’s OHS policies and Procedures which guide all OHS requirements within the organisation and are accredited through AS/NZS 4801-2001 OHS Management Systems.
+EACH Child has a written emergency evacuation plan.
+These guidelines are in addition to EACH’s HSW Policies and Procedures which guide all HSW requirements within the organisation.

 Authorised People in Childcare Rooms

-- The only people allowed to be in a room other than employees are those authorised by the parent to deliver or collect the child.
-(Please read Authorised Emergency Contact section for further information).
+- The only people permitted to be in a room other than employees and the families and those people authorised by the family to deliver or collect the child.

-- Visitors authorised (by the Coordinator) who have a specific purpose to be in attendance in the room.
+- Visitors authorised (by the Childcare Manager) who have a specific purpose to be in attendance in the room.
 For example, internal auditors, students, therapists, health educators, bilingual workers, care assistants, aids, volunteers, authorised trades people, incursion staff.

 Medication Management - Educators Duty of Care: